What to Do with Old Gas: Comprehensive Solutions and Creative Ideas

 What are the environmental impacts of improper gasoline disposal?

-Improper disposal can contaminate soil and water, which harms local ecosystems and poses health risks to both humans and wildlife.
+Improper disposal can have severe consequences.
+It can contaminate soil and water sources, leading to harm in local ecosystems.
+Additionally, it poses health risks to both humans and wildlife due to potential exposure to harmful chemicals.